kleros/stake-curate/frontend/docs.md

 According to the field types, the form will render errors if incorrect data is put in.
 Unless all mandatory fields are correctly filled, the "Submit" button will stay greyed out.

 If the user does not have a Stake Curate account, or their account does not possess enough stake (in both value for the arbitration fees, and tokens for the challengers), then the "Submit" button takes a different shape.
 It shows you how much value and tokens you need to stake in order to be able to submit.
-Note tokens may need to be approved separatedly.
+Note tokens may need to be approved separately.

 ```
 If not enough value   If not enough tokens